kipp0/atom-genesis-ui/README.md

 # Genesis Atom UI

 This is a UI mix between <a href="https://atom.io/themes/one-dark-ui">One Dark</a> and <a href="https://atom.io/themes/genesis-ui">Genesis UI</a> for the <a href="https://atom.io/themes/genesis-syntax">Genesis Syntax Theme</a>.
-Mixing the dynamic ui changes based on syntax and the beauty of genesis.
+Mixing the dynamic ui changes based on syntax and the beauty of Genesis.

 ![A screenshot of your theme]()